Reverse semantic traceability

-Reverse semantic traceability (RST) is a quality control method for verification improvement that helps to insure high quality of artifacts by backward translation at each stage of the software development process.
+Reverse semantic traceability (RST) is a quality control method for verification improvement.
+It helps to insure high quality of artifacts by backward translation at each stage of the software development process.

 Brief introduction

 Each stage of development process can be treated as a series of “translations” from one language to another.
 At the very beginning a project team deals with customer’s requirements and expectations expressed in natural language.
 These customer requirements sometimes might be incomplete, vague or even contradictory to each other.
 The first step is specification and formalization of customer expectations, transition (“translation”) of them into a formal requirement document for the future system.
 Then requirements are translated into system architecture and step by step the project team generates code written in a very formal programming language.
 There is always a threat of inserting mistakes, misinterpreting or losing something during the translation.
 Even a small defect in requirement or design specifications can cause huge amounts of defects at the late stages of the project.
 Sometimes such misunderstandings can lead to project failure or complete customer dissatisfaction.

 The highest usage scenarios of Reverse Semantic Traceability method can be: